jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (i) who has met their obligation to file a return of income under the Inland Revenue Acts within the time allowed; and (ii) whose annual gross income for the tax year for which they last filed a return of income is more than $2,000,000:
   (j) a person in an accounting year who reasonably believes their annual gross income for the tax year that corresponds to the next accounting year will be more than $2,000,000:
-  (k) a person who derives in a tax year an amount that is exempt income under sections CW 38(2), CW 39(2), CW 40 to CW 52, and CW 63 of the Income Tax Act 2007 in relation to their activities in the capacity in which they derive the exempt income:
+  (k) a person who derives in a tax year an amount that is exempt income under sections CW 38(2), CW 39(2), CW 40 to CW 52, and CW 64 of the Income Tax Act 2007 in relation to their activities in the capacity in which they derive the exempt income:
   (kb) a Board of Trustees that is constituted under Part 9 of the Education Act 1989 and is not carried on for the private pecuniary profit of any individual:
   (kc) a tertiary education institution that is established under Part 14 of the Education Act 1989 and is not carried on for the private pecuniary profit of any individual:
+  (kd) a tertiary education subsidiary that derives exempt income under section CW 55BA of the Income Tax Act 2007:
   (l) a person to whom section DV 8 of the Income Tax Act 2007 applies and who would, but for that section, have net income of an amount less than the amount set out in the section for their most recently ended accounting year.
 (3) The person must apply to the Commissioner, and the application must— (a) state the basis of exemption under subsection (2); and